kentrietran/kentrietran/README.md

 - User Interface Design
 - Innovation and Design Lab
 - Introduction to Data Visualizations

-## What you might find on my GitHub 👩🏻‍💻
-- Individual/group class projects
-- Work done during my time at the Columbia Daily Spectator
-- Personal projects I do for fun

 ## Programming languages I'm experienced in 🤓
 - Java